Alextopher/serotonin/description.md

 | Number. ie `0`           | a byte that perfectly matches the number
 | Upper Case Ascii. ie `S` | a quotation we've given a name. we could match against
 | `?`                      | a quotation we haven't named
-| `[...]`                  | a quotation that is equivlent to what is between the braces
+| `[...]`                  | a quotation that is equivalent to what is between the braces

 Here are some examples of how to use constraints.
-Remember, the least prefered rule is written first.
+Remember, the least preferred rule is written first.
 You may want to read bottom to top.

 ```
 # eq (a b -- a==b)